aethernet/balena-preload-test/readme.md

 1. Connect a device to a fleet or build some images
 2. SSH to the host
 3. Compress the whole `/var/lib/docker` (ie : `tar -zcvf /tmp/docker.tgz /var/lib/docker` )
-4. List images available on the device (ie: `balena-engine images`)
-5. Inspect image of interest (ie : `balena-engine inspect *imageIdOrName1* *imageIdOrName2* *imageIdOrNameN* > /tmp/inspect.json`) if you want to export/inject a whole app, you need to specify all images related to that app, beware to exlude the supervisor related one)
-6. Exfiltrate archived `var/lib/docker` and inspect.json (ie : `curl -T /tmp/docker.tgz https://transfer.sh/docker.tgz`)
+4. Exfiltrate archived `var/lib/docker` and inspect.json (ie : `curl -T /tmp/docker.tgz https://transfer.sh/docker.tgz`)
-7. Uncompress `var/lib/docker` in the `in` folder on your dev machine (i.e. `tar -zxvf /tmp/docker.tgz` )
+5. Uncompress `var/lib/docker` in the `in` folder on your dev machine (i.e. `tar -zxvf /tmp/docker.tgz` )
-8. Copy `inspect.json` in the `in` folder on your dev machine
-9. Copy a valid `apps.json` for the fleet to preload in the `in` folder (you can get one from the device dashboard -> diagnostic -> supervisor state), clean it up to keep only the images you're going to inject and only keep the content of `local` (cf section below with details)
+6. Copy a valid `apps.json` for the fleet to preload in the `in` folder (you can get one from the device dashboard -> diagnostic -> supervisor state), clean it up to keep only the images you're going to inject and only keep the content of `local` (cf section below with details)

 ## Run

-1. edit `extractApp.mjs` to include the `full id` of each images you want to extract / inject.
-2. run `extractApp.mjs`
+1. run `extractApp.mjs`

+- Images `name` will ba taken from the `apps.json`
 - All `layers` and metadata for all images will be extracted to the `out` folder.
 - A snippet of `repositories.json` will be copied for each images as `_imageHash_.repositories.json`